 Note: There are no direct shuttles from the Skywalk back to the Visitor Center.
 You must ride the shuttle to Guano Point and Hualapai Ranch even if you do not plan to visit them.

 No. This entire experience was one frustration after another.
 And to think that we spent nearly $300 makes it even more irritating.

 I know that we visited during a holiday weekend when crowds are larger.
 But even without the lines, this experience does not deserve its huge price tag.

-$286.28 is a lot of money to spend, and that does not include our meals or the photo package.
+$300 is a lot of money to spend for a family of four, and that does not include meals or the photo package.
 Compare this price tag with the $35 park entrance fee if you went to the South Rim of the Grand Canyon instead of the Skywalk.

 I understand that the Skywalk is not on national park land so prices will be higher for this attraction.
 I don’t have a problem with that.
 We are all for spending some money, supporting the Hualapai Tribe, and visiting an extraordinary place in the process.
 The Skywalk is a great way to attract visitors to the Grand Canyon and it is a cool experience, but it is overpriced for what you get.